codemilli/wikis/Hooks-and-callbacks.md

 end
 ```

-For the default "_begin" hooks, the <tt>*args</tt> that are passed to <tt>#call</tt> are the matched files that Guard has detected changes on.
-For the default "_end" hooks, <tt>*args</tt> are the results of the Guard action that was executed.
+For the default **"_begin"** hooks, the `*args` that are passed to `#call` are the matched files that Guard has detected changes on.
+For the default **"_end"** hooks, `*args` are the results of the Guard action that was executed.

 ## Developers

-If you are developing a Guard and want end users or other gems to be able to hook into certain parts of your code, then you can create a custom hook with the <tt>#hook</tt> method.
+If you are developing a Guard and want end users or other gems to be able to hook into certain parts of your code, then you can create a custom hook with the `#hook` method.
 You define the hook's name with either a symbol or string.
 If passed a symbol, the hook name will be the name of the calling method with the symbol appended.
 If passed a string, the hook name will be the string.

 ```ruby
 module Guard